DeepPurpleTest/profitsoft-unit-5/README.md

    ```

 After that within 5 minutes if the email is valid and smtp server is available, messages will be sent to the email.
+You can see the status of the messages in the kibana http://localhost:5601
+And status of event in kafka-ui http://localhost:8082